What are Nootropics? How can you benefit from them?

-From a ketogenic standpoint, one of the reasons cognitive focus and energy is so heightened in ketosis is because the ketones–which directly fuel the brain— from MCTs, fats and exogenous ketones have a nootropic effect.
-This is due to the anti-inflammatory properties of ketones and that they are a more efficient fuel source for the brain, compared with glucose.
+From a ketogenic standpoint, one of the reasons cognitive focus and energy is so heightened in ketosis is because the ketones–which directly fuel the brain—from MCTs, fats and exogenous ketones have a nootropic effect.
+This is due to the anti-inflammatory properties of ketones and the fact that they are a more efficient fuel source for the brain, compared with glucose.

 Do nootropics have side effects?

 Some people experience allergic reactions to modafinil and others experience GI distress from MCT oil and exogenous ketones.
 However, the key is to start slowly on small doses and not to become dependent on the supplements.
 Ideally, our bodies should perform optimally without the need for supplements.
 If you can achieve cognitive energy and focus through fat coffee or following a high fat low carb diet, then you may never feel the need for exogenous nootropics.

 Some nootropics are illegal – therefore they come with inherent risks.

 Before adding anything new into your diet or supplement regime –it’s always best to clean up your diet first and eliminate anything that reduces your cognitive performance or causes inflammation.